dgruninger97/Part1PeerReview/Notebook.md

 ### Was there anything that your peer’s design/notebook lacked that would have made life easier for you?

 Yes.
 I don't think it was necessary to include the classes that were not related to the actual Numeric Integration layer of the architecture.
-Additionally, there should not have been fields inside of the interface class.
+Additionally, there should not have been fields inside of the interface.
 Finally, it would have been easier to understand if there was at least one concrete implementation of the IntegrationMethod.

 ### In retrospect: was there anything that your notebook was lacking that would have made life easier for someone else?

 Yes.
 I probably should have noted that my ConcreteImplentations of the IntegrationMethod were not actually going to be the real concrete implementations, they were just there to be placeholders.

+### Time Spent - 3 hours (includes implementing the actual design)

+# Part 2 Decorator